2014 Nuclear Security Summit: Background

 Highly enriched uranium and plutonium can be used to manufacture nuclear weapons.
 However, highly enriched uranium is also used in research reactors and for medical isotope production.
 Plutonium is used by some countries as fuel for nuclear power plants.
-The leaders gathered at the Nuclear Security Summit aimed to minimize the use of these materials, the amount kept in storage and the number of storage locations, keeping in mind the uses allegedly beneficial to mankind.
+The leaders gathered at the Nuclear Security Summit aimed to minimize the use of these materials, the amount kept in storage and the number of storage locations, keeping in mind the uses that are beneficial to mankind.

 In the 4 years since the Washington Nuclear Security Summit in March 2010, Nuclear Security Summit countries had taken steps to accomplish this goal, as outlined in their national progress reports.

 Nuclear and other radioactive materials are used extensively in hospitals, industry, and universities.
 Some of these places with radioactive materials are open to the public.
 Better securing these materials is one of the main objectives of the Nuclear Security Summit meetings.
 In addition to better physical security, improving of sensitive information would also help to reduce the likelihood of a terrorist act with radiological or nuclear material, a dirty bomb.

 Installing radiation detection equipment would increase the probability of getting caught when smuggling and this would decrease the likelihood of people trying to acquire the materials in the first place.
 In these areas the Nuclear Security Summit participants reported progress.